MGV Project Leader Information

 Questions for projects that grew, harvested, or gleaned food for donation: How many volunteers were involved (including non-MGVs)

-Questions for projects that directly reached adults or youth: Please estimate if needed:
+Questions for projects that directly or indirectly reached adults or youth: Please estimate if needed:

 Please share a story about how your project impacted the community or an individual this year: